akanksharaut2662-rgb/InternalDev/README.md

 terraform destroy
 ```

-All resources use randomized suffixes — no collisions on re-deploy.
+All resources use randomized suffixes, no collisions on re-deploy.

 ## License